Log-Brunn-Minkowski inequality under symmetry: Introduction

 \section{Introduction}

-The classical Brunn-Minkowski inequality and the so called Minkowski problem form the core of various areas in fully nonlinear partial differential equations, probability, additive combinatorics and convex geometry (see Schneider \cite{book4}, Trudinger, X.-J. Wang \cite{wang} and Tao, Vu \cite{TaoVu}).
-For recent related work in the theory of valuations, algorithmic theory and the Gaussian setting, see say Jochemko, Sanyal \cite{JS}, Kane \cite{kane}, Gardner, Gronchi \cite{GG} and Gardner, Zvavitch \cite{GZ}.
-Extending it, the rapidly developing new $L_p$-Brunn-Minkowski theory initiated by Lutwak \cite{Lut1}, have become main research areas in modern convex geometry and geometric analysis.
+The classical Brunn-Minkowski inequality and the Minkowski problem form the core of various areas in fully nonlinear partial differential equations, probability, additive combinatorics and convex geometry (see Schneider \cite{book4}, Trudinger, X.-J. Wang \cite{wang} and Tao, Vu \cite{TaoVu}).
+For recent related work in the theory of valuations, algorithmic theory and the Gaussian setting, see Jochemko, Sanyal \cite{JS}, Kane \cite{kane}, Gardner, Gronchi \cite{GG} and Gardner, Zvavitch \cite{GZ}.
+Extending it, Lutwak \cite{Lut1} initiated the rapidly developing new $L_p$-Brunn-Minkowski theory.